Skip to content

 Pip

 One of the markings on the face of a die.
-Each pip corresponding to a movement of one point.
+Each pip corresponds to a movement of one point.

 Pip count